vijayperlakota/llm-graphrag-local/README.md

 SUCCESS: Global Search Response: Arjuna is one of the Pandava brothers, sons of King Pandu [Data: Reports (1, 2)].
 His siblings are Yudhishthira, Bhima, Nakula, and Sahadeva [Data: Reports (3)].

+### Output for "Who is good compared to Kauravas and Pandavas"

+python -m graphrag.query --root . --method global "Who is good compared to Kauravas and Pandavas"

+INFO: Reading settings from settings.yaml creating llm client with {'api_key': 'REDACTED,len=9', 'type': "openai_chat", 'model': 'gemma2', 'max_tokens': 4000, 'request_timeout': 180.0, 'api_base': 'http://localhost:11434/v1', 'api_version': None, 'organization': None, 'proxy': None, 'cognitive_services_endpoint': None, 'deployment_name': None, 'model_supports_json': True, 'tokens_per_minute': 0, 'requests_per_minute': 0, 'max_retries': 10, 'max_retry_wait': 10.0, 'sleep_on_rate_limit_recommendation': True, 'concurrent_requests': 25}

+SUCCESS: Global Search Response: ##  The Morality of the Mahabharata: Pandavas vs. Kauravas

+The epic tale of the Mahabharata presents a complex moral landscape, pitting the righteous Pandavas against the power-hungry Kauravas.

+According to reports on the themes of the Mahabharata [Data: Mahabharata (Themes)], the Pandavas are generally considered heroes who fight for justice and dharma (righteousness).
+In contrast, the Kauravas are portrayed as driven by greed and ambition, ultimately leading them down a path of treachery and destruction.

+Vidura, a wise counselor within the story, recognizes Duryodhana's treacherous intentions [Data: Mahabharata (Character: Vidura)] and actively supports the Pandavas in their struggle for justice.
+He emphasizes the importance of ethical conduct and warns against succumbing to greed and ambition [Data: Mahabharata (Themes)].

+This portrayal suggests that the Pandavas represent virtue and righteousness, while the Kauravas embody vice and corruption.
+The conflict between them highlights the eternal struggle between good and evil, with the ultimate triumph of dharma over adharma.